 A Place Called Fairneck Podcast by Eva Bilick

 While listening I thought to myself why not contact Eva to discuss faineckpodcast and other career highlights.
-Luckily, due to the power of technology, I gave Eva Bilick a call while I continued exercising.
+Luckily, due to the power of technology, I contacted Eva Bilick while I continued exercise routine.
 Here was our discussion.

 Talking Podcasting with Eva Bilick

 1. As an introduction, I wonder if we can discuss your comedy web series ‘Weird in Bed’?

 Oh, “Weird in Bed,” my first little baby.
 I wrote it after a bad breakup when I needed a comedy outlet.
 Each episode features a different co-star and different absurd scenario – only a couple of which are based on real-life, promise.
 My dear talented friend Katherine Dudas directed twelve episodes over three days, and the whole process was fun, smooth, and the standard I will forever set for a successful film shoot.
 It got more views than I could have ever hoped for on social media and screened at some festivals in 2019.
 The best way to watch it now is on Youtube or my website – evabilick.com

 2. How would you compare the Drama ‘Prolific Artists’ vs. writing and producing comedy?

 The biggest difference for me between drama and comedy is that I laugh more behind the scenes with comedy.
 Other than that, the process looks pretty similar.
 I rehearse with my fellow actors, deep dive into the character, and, if I’m producing, take care of all the boring coordination that goes into running a set.
 And, when it comes to writing, whether it’s drama or comedy (or that sci-fi short story I wrote about a pregnant woman who turns into a Praying Mantis), I am most conscious of staying true to the characters and making the story as engaging as possible.